brimdata/super/book/src/formats/model.md

 * Two enum types with the same number of symbols are ordered according to the type order of the constituent types in left to right order.

+The order among enum values correponds to the order of the symbols in the enum type.
+Order among enum values from different types is undefined.

 #### 2.7 Error

 An error represents any value designated as an error.